 Daniel Yergin is a highly respected authority on energy, international politics, and economics.
-He is Vice Chairman of IHS and Founder of IHS Cambridge Energy Research Associates.
+He is Vice Chairman of IHS Markit and chairman of CERAWeek, which CNBC has described as “the Super Bowl of world energy”.

-Dr. Yergin serves on the US Secretary of Energy Advisory Board and chaired the US Department of Energy’s Task Force on Strategic Energy Research and Development.
 Dr. Yergin is a director of the Council on Foreign Relations and a trustee of the Brookings Institution.
-He is a member of the National Petroleum Council, a director of the United States Energy Association, the New America Foundation, and of the US-Russia Business Council.
-He is a member of the Advisory Boards of the Massachusetts Institute of Technology Energy Initiative and of the Columbia University Center on Global Energy Policy and of Singapore’s International Energy Advisory Board.
-He is a “Wise Man” of the International Gas Union and a member of the Russian Academy of Oil and Gas.
-In 2012 he became an Adjunct Professor at the China University of Petroleum in Beijing.
+He is a member of the National Petroleum Council and a director of the United States Energy Association.
+He is a member of the advisory boards of the Massachusetts Institute of Technology Energy Initiative and of the Columbia University Center on Global Energy Policy.

 Dr. Yergin holds a BA from Yale University, where he founded The New Journal, and a PhD from Cambridge University, where he was a Marshall Scholar.